HubSpot/BuckyServer/README.md

 specified there.
 All other config options can be moved to your config solution of choice using this extension point.

-At HubSpot, we use a config solution which supports live reloading of config values.
+At HubSpot, we're believers in config which can be changed without restarting services.
 For this reason, the config api is a bit more complex than you might expect.
 A wrapper is provided in `lib/configWrapper.coffee` for you to use should you wish to use a simpler solution.